tidalmigrations/tidalmigrations.github.io/index.md

 The guides are designed to help you get familiarized with the necessities of the Tidal API, giving you a quick and clean approach on getting started.
 They will help you in understanding the fundamental components the API offers and how to use them.
-Our guides are split up into the following sections:

 ## What the guides cover